YOU'RE IN SAFE HANDS

 In fact, it's the number one focus of our team every day to ensure to the best of our ability the safety of our guests while travelling with us.

-The Franz Josef Glacier is an absolutely stunning place to visit, however, glaciers can be inherently dangerous places as well.
+Franz Josef Glacier and the surrounding Waiho Valley are absolutely stunning places to visit, however, these can be inherently dangerous places as well.
 For this reason, safety on all our tours is paramount.
 We are very proud of our Safety Management Systems that we employ and continue to improve.

 Our Safety Management Systems are externally and internally audited onsite several times a year, and we choose to use industry leaders to conduct these including: